-1. Rate of flow of charge through the surface is known as:
+1. Rate of flow of charge through

 a) Charge b) Electric current